 Jim Snook, at Snook’s Chocolate Factory is one who subscribes to the Kapneck Business Formula, networking with others.
 Snooks shop in Historic Sutter Street is an icon in the Folsom business community, you can’t miss it, and everyone in Folsom knows where it is.
 Not only that, but Jim and his wife, Renee, know almost everyone in Folsom.

 Philip Kapneck lived in Washington D.C. and graduated from Theodore Roosevelt High School.
 He attended George Washington University, and then elected to the Maryland State Convention.
 Governor Marvin Mandel appointed Kapneck as special advisor on Higher Education to the Governor’s office.
 Governor Mandel next appointed Mr. Kapneck to open Maryland’s first overseas office in Brussels, Belgium as the State’s Trade Ambassador.
 Prior to becoming Trade Ambassador, Philip Kapneck assisted the Federal Government’s “Invest in the USA,” because of his outstanding work.

-“Ambassador Kapneck, for the past thirty plus years, has brought a multitude of jobs into Maryland and USA.
-When he is not overseas, he works without remuneration to help the citizens of Maryland find jobs with companies he brings into the State.” – Maryland State officials.
+“Ambassador Kapneck, for the past forty years, has brought a multitude of jobs into Maryland and USA.
+Whether he is overseas or in the USA, he works without remuneration to help the citizens of Maryland find jobs with companies he brings into the State.” – Maryland State officials.